April 2020 - Feature

 “Being a good human being is good business.”

-Where does your product come from, including the materials that are used to make each part?
+First of all, where does your product come from, including the materials that are used to make each part?
 Who makes it and are they paid fairly?
 Go back through the supply chain and make sure you can find the origin of every material that goes into your product.
 Part of being ethical is about trust.
-With the whole truth you can lead with honesty and gain customer loyalty.
+With the whole truth, you can lead with honesty and gain customer loyalty.
 Once you have the facts, choose sustainability goals and hold yourself accountable.
-Make it a part of your business pledge and make it public.
+You can even make it a part of your business pledge and make it public.

 Let’s get greener, together

-Here at JEM we want to be part of your sustainability goals.
+Here at JEM, we want to be part of your sustainability goals.
 In fact, we have our own.
 We strive to reduce our impact on the environment – from using biodegradable packing peanuts to reusing packaging wherever possible – and we always use the most appropriate sized mailing packages (no tiny product in a huge mailing box from us!).
-As part of our end-to-end fulfilment service we can also help you source environmentally friendly product packaging and recyclable materials if required.
+As part of our end-to-end fulfillment service, we can also help you source environmentally friendly product packaging and recyclable materials if required.